Cambridge – the UK’s famous ‘University Town’

 Subsequently, this privileged location, has seen Cambridge be an active trades industry.
 This river also allowed a high level of control over its entrance to the city by its famous bridges.
 With history telling us, that the very first bridge connecting Cambridge to the ‘outside’, stood exactly where Magdalene Bridge is standing nowadays.

-Before Cambridge, it was originally known as Grantebrycge, and was based on the name of the river passing under its very first bridge.
-As well as adding the word ‘bridge’ in there.
-So, as you have gathered the River surrounding the city couldn’t have always been known as the River Cam.
+Before Cambridge, it was originally known as ‘Grantebrycge’, and was based on the name of the river passing under its very first bridge.
+So, as you may have gathered the River surrounding the city couldn’t have always been known as the River Cam.
 Its previous name was the River Granta, up until the 5th century.
 Therefore, the first name of this city translates to ” Bridge over the Granta”.

 So, why didn’t this city stay as Grantebrycge until today?… Well the Norman language influences forced a change in the name overtime.
 So, the ‘Gr‘ changed to a ‘C’ and the ‘nt‘ changed to ‘m‘.
-As the name of the city was now Cambridge the river that it stood on had to reflect this, changing to “the Bridge over the Cam”.
+As the name of the city evolved to Cambridge the river that surrounded it had to reflect this, changing to “the Bridge over the Cam”.

 All about Cambridge history